jbrowne09/CS303-A1/README.txt

       - The original assignment brief is included: 'trafficControllerBrief.pdf'
       - Project was coded in C; only the code inside the 'main.c' file in the folder 'Group2_A1' was completed by the group all other files are auto-generated or provided as apart of the assignment
+      - Information was additionally sent to the board for updating some control values using UART; this was done using the terminal program 'PuTTy' although any method that can send UART packets should work(following instructions below)

 PROJECT CREATION/DEVICE PROGRAMMING:
 To Create the project: